Guides

 Yes, especially when you use it to study workflow complaints, tool dissatisfaction, and repeated manual work across niche operator communities rather than relying on broad entrepreneurship threads alone.

-What should founders look for in Reddit threads?
+• What should builders look for in Reddit threads?

 Look for urgency, budget implications, current workarounds, and repeated mentions of the same failure across different buyers or communities.